 It would also be important to note that we currently have the lowest interest rates available that we have ever seen in history, so NOW is a very strategic time to take out debt for investment purchases at a very low rate.
 Alternatively, access equity in a property through a HELOC or cash out refinance to purchase more rental properties.

 A 1031 exchange is a perfect example of some of the many tax advantages of investing in rental real estate.
 This is where, if you sell a rental property, you don't have to pay capital gains by reinvesting in real estate within the provided timeline.
 If you had a property that appreciated $100,000 over a few years and you sell it, you could have a very serious tax payment that removes a huge portion of your net gain.
 You could also roll that into acquiring more properties within the time constraints that the 1031 exchange allows.
 You must identify within 45 days and close in six months of the sale of your first property.
 This is something we walk many investors through.
-By doing a 1031, you don't have to pay any capital gains and you can keep rolling that over again and again to exponentially increase your net worth and passive income without slowing down from a huge tax burden!
+By doing a 1031, you don't have to pay any capital gains and you can keep rolling that over again and again to exponentially increase your net worth and monthly income without slowing down from a huge tax burden!
 These are the ways the rich keep getting richer!

 Taxes are, no doubt, the biggest expense that we have.
 However, once you start earning a good amount of income, it's sickening to see how much you have to pay in taxes – both state and federal.
 If there's any way to reduce that, that's just added income you can reinvest that year.